Oakton High School: Publications

 Oakton's Publications Department produces a newspaper, The Outlook, a yearbook called Paragon, and a literary magazine, Opus.
 In October 2006, both The Outlook and Paragon received Trophy-Class honors at the Virginia High School League, with a rating of Superior.
 In April 2008, Paragon received a Pacemaker award, one of the highest honors in high school journalism, as well as 8th in best of show.
 The Outlook placed 6th in best of show.

 The school used to have a radio club, Fat Cat Radio, and a daily television show, Cougar News.
 Every Friday, Oakton on Air, Oakton's student-led news show, is broadcast by teachers during the day's first period.

 Theatre

 The school's drama program has put on Arsenic and Old Lace, The Wizard of Oz, and other plays and musicals.
 The 2007–08 season included The Importance of Being Earnest, You're a Good Man, Charlie Brown and Into the Woods.
 The 2008–09 season included The Foreigner.

 Performances usually occur in the Robert "Skip" Bromley Auditorium, dedicated in 2008.

 Campus

 Like most Fairfax County schools, the building is of considerable size, consisting of two stories to accommodate its large population of students.
 The school has separate hallways for individual subjects.
 English classes are predominantly on the second floor; History, Math, and Science classes are on both floors.
 Oakton High school is within walking distance of the Vienna Metro Station.
 Oakton High School began renovations in June 2018, which were completed in May 2023.
+The renovation modernized classrooms and science laboratories and expanded student common areas.
+Outdoor improvements included updated athletic facilities and improved parking and traffic circulation around the campus.